CHOOSING THE RIGHT PUREBRED

 the breeds left on your list were bred to do.
 If your family has hamsters,

 be wise to eliminate those that are bred to kill small varmints.
+That

 If you have

-family members that are somewhat fragile the breeds that were developed for
+family members that are somewhat fragile, the breeds that were developed for

 a vigorous attitude and high activity level aren’t your best choice.
 If you

-a lot of children or strangers coming
+have a lot of children or strangers coming

 and going, that would be a situation not suited for one of the